Writing files

 option

-Writing files in Envision is done through the table
+Writing files in Envision can also be done through the table

 option.
 The table